mcrooks65/gamefan-manager-JS/README.md

-# gamefan-manager
+# gamefan-manager-JS
-This is a webapp called Game Fan Manager made for a rails project at the Flatiron School.
+This is an extension to the webapp called Game Fan Manager made for the AJAX/Rails project at the Flatiron School.

+It shows how asyncronous javascript can improve the speed and usability of a webapp by avoiding a constant need for http requests.

 This web application stores Developers, Games, and Fans